walshbr/introduction-to-text-analysis/issues/google-ngram.md

 ## Methodology

 Even with a perfect corpus, our choices can make a big difference in the results we produce.
 The above search only accounts for single words, but there are more nuanced ways of using the NGram Viewer.
-An NGram is another name for a sequence of words of length *n*.
+An **n-gram** is another name for a sequence of words of length *n*.
 Take this short phrase:

 'a test sentence.'